 His acclaimed debut album ‘Small Town Thinking’, recorded both in Devon and Nashville, was released at the start of 2014.
 The album steadily gathered approval with Adam’s “timeless” gift earning him rave reviews including a full 5-star rating and Album of the Month award in Guitar Techniques Magazine, praising the album for offering a “whole new perspective on the (blues) genre”.

 In July 2021 Adam released a new single ‘Dead Flowers’ – this cover of the Rolling Stones country-rock classic became a firm favourite during the lockdown livestreams Adam was broadcasting from home during the pandemic.
 By popular request he recorded the song, which also marked 50 years since the release of the original.
-The new single stays true to Adam’s acoustic lockdown version, with his band providing the rhythm section and vocal harmonies by Alex Hart.
-Recorded, produced and mixed by Adam at home whilst he and his band waited to get back out on the road.
+The new single stays true to Adam’s acoustic lockdown version, with his band providing the rhythm section plus vocal harmonies by Alex Hart.
+The track was recorded, produced and mixed by Adam at home whilst he and his band waited to get back out on the road.

-2022 has seen Adam finally getting back out there with his band with performances at the Broadstairs Blues Bash, Boarhunt Blues Club, Saltburn Blues Club, Jazz Jurassica, Teignmouth Jazz & Blues Club and many more.
-They played multiple nights at the Exeter Phoenix in March opening for the Kris Barras Band as part of their UK tour, and returned here in November for a sold out show with Wishbone Ash.
+2022 saw Adam finally getting back out there with his band with performances at the Broadstairs Blues Bash, Boarhunt Blues Club, Saltburn Blues Club, Jazz Jurassica and more.
+They played two nights at the Exeter Phoenix in March 2022 opening for the Kris Barras Band as part of their UK tour, and in November returned to the Exeter Phoenix playing a triumphant set opening for prog-rock legends Wishbone Ash.

-The new year will start with Adam taking his band to the 2023 Great British Rock and Blues Festival in Skegness in January.
-With the addition of his old friend Paddy Blight on bass and new recruit Thomas Hughes on keys the band are fired up and raring to go, with more shows and new music coming soon!...
+Adam Sweet and his band couldn’t have got their 2023 off to a better start.
+On Saturday 14th January they performed at The Great British Rock and Blues Festival and came away as winners of the Introducing Stage, as voted for by the capacity crowd at the Skyline Pavilion in Skegness!
+With the addition of his old friend Paddy Blight on bass and new recruit Thomas Hughes on keys, Adam and his band are fired up and raring to go with more shows and new music coming soon!...